EliEladElrom/react-tutorials/README.md

 # react-tutorials

 Hello and welcome.
 For your convenience, in this library I included a list of the projects I created in the tutorials and courses to help you master React as well as ReactJS related libraries.
 I encourage you to create the projects yourself and just use this as a reference.
-As John Dewey said we learn by doing:
-> “We do not learn from experience... we learn from reflecting on experience.”
+Many think that learning is the accumulation of knowledge, however it’s probably the opposite.
+Learning is changing our hobbits.
+As Leo Buscaglia nicely put it:

+> “Change is the end result of all true learning.”

 If you mastering Angular, I invite you to checkout my angular-tutorials: https://github.com/EliEladElrom/angular-tutorials.